 Another section on the website allows you to look at some DiSC® theory.
 One of these theories is the two dimensions of human nature.
 It breaks the circle down into four parts – vertical halves and horizontal halves – with each section having its own set of tendencies.
 Once you have taken a DiSC® assessment and saw where your dot is on the map, you can see which sections yours fall.
-There is also a section that goes into detail about the four quadrants of DiSC® - which are the four primary styles.
-The website also goes over the idea of “stretch” which suggests that while everyone has a dominant style, they can “stretch” into other DiSC® styles when necessary because everyone has a little bit of each style in them.
+There is also a section that goes into detail about the four quadrants of DiSC® - which are the four primary DiSC personality types.
+The website also goes over the idea of “stretch” which suggests that while everyone has a dominant style, they can “stretch” into other DiSC® personality types when necessary because everyone has a little bit of each DiSC personality type in them.

-MyEverythingDiSC.com is the place not only to obtain and organize your reports, but it gives you valuable and exciting information about DiSC®, its history, and the theories behind it.
+MyEverythingDiSC.com is the place not only to obtain and organize your DiSC assessment results, but it gives you valuable and exciting information about DiSC®, its history, and the theories behind it.
 It may be beneficial to read through some of these things before completing your assessment, as you will have a better understanding of the DiSC model and how to apply in your workplace.

 Additional Articles and Resources

 Join our public online workshops to enhance your self-awareness, build more effective relationships, and influence others.
 This is the ideal course for organizations who want to improve team collaboration and build effective relationships in the workplace.
 Organizations with limited training budget can utilize this training with their employees to embed foundational leadership skills.
 This training is a condensed version of DiSC® to provide you with a basic understanding of the DiSC® model, help you to understand your work style and learn how to work effectively with others.